A2TC-YT/D2AutoSplitter/README.md

 ## DISCORD

-If you have any more questions about using the autosplitter, you can join the [Discord](https://discord.gg/6RJDAAJ8jx).
+If you have any more questions about using the autosplitter, you can join the [Discord](https://discord.gg/6RJDAAJ8jx) or watch my YouTube tutorial.
 I hope you enjoy using the autosplitter.